kinyodan/danbooks/README.md

 This is are instructions on setting up your project locally.
 To get a local copy up and running follow these simple steps.

-Kindly read the "Task Documentation.pdf" file present at the  root folder, to get a good view of everything.
+Kindly read the "Task Documentation.pdf" file present at the  root folder of this repository, to get a good view of everything.

 ### Prerequisites